Java, Groovy, Clojure

 Lambda expressions are well-supported in Java.
 The java.util.function package provides the expected abstractions.
 Function composition is supported through the provided abstractions.

 Transparent support of functions as a first-class citizen is still not completed.
-The concise method bodies proposal is still not implemented in year 2022.
+The concise method bodies proposal is still not implemented in the year 2022.

 Higher-order Functions and Streams